Robot Learning from Randomized Simulations: A Review: Introduction

 There is a consensus that further increasing the simulator's accuracy alone will not bridge this gap~\citep{Hofner_White_20}.
 Looking at breakthroughs in machine learning, we see that deep models in combination with large and diverse data sets lead to better generalization~\citep{Russakovsky_etal_2015,Radford_etal_2019}.
-In a similar spirit, a technique called \emph{domain randomization} has recently gained momentum (Figure~\ref{fig_sota_collage_sim2real}).
+In a similar spirit, a technique called domain randomization has recently gained momentum (Figure~\ref{fig_sota_collage_sim2real}).
 The common characteristic of such approaches is the perturbation of simulator parameters, state observations, or applied actions.
 Typical quantities to randomize include the bodies' inertia and geometry, the parameters of the friction and contact models, possible delays in the actuation, efficiency coefficients of motors, levels of sensor noise, as well as visual properties such as colors, illumination, position and orientation of a camera, or additional artifacts to the image (e.g., glare).
 Domain randomization can be seen as a regularization method that prevents the learner from overfitting to individual simulation instances.
 From the Bayesian perspective, we can interpret the distribution over simulators as a representation of uncertainty.

-In this paper, we first introduce the necessary mathematical fundamentals for the problem (Section~\ref{sec_sota_mdp}).
+In this paper, we first introduce the necessary nomenclature and mathematical fundamentals for the problem (Section~\ref{sec_sota_mdp}).
 Next, we review early approaches for learning from randomized simulations, state the practical requirements, and describe measures for \simtoreal transferability (Section~\ref{sec_sota_simtoreal_foundations}).
 Subsequently, we discuss the connections between research on \simtoreal transfer and related fields (Section~\ref{sec_sota_related_fields}).
 Moreover, we introduce a taxonomy for domain randomization and categorize the current state of the art (Section~\ref{sec_sota_domain_randomization}).
 Finally, we conclude and outline possible future research directions (Section~\ref{sec_sota_discussion_and_outlook}).
+For those who want to first become more familiar with robot policy learning as well as policy search, we recommend these surveys:~\citet{Kober_Peters_13}, \citet{Deisenroth_Peters_13}, and \citet{Chatzilygeroudis_Mouret_20}.